Philadelphia Careless Driving Ticket Lawyer

-From time to time we all drive with less than our full attention on the road and what we are doing.
-It is likely that you may speed or be a bit less cautious than you should be or perhaps even get into a motor vehicle accident.
-For any of these reasons, as well as many others, a police officer may issue a careless driving ticket.
+From time to time, we all drive with less than our full attention on the road and what we are doing.
+It is possible that you may speed, or be a bit less cautious than you should be, or perhaps even get into a motor vehicle accident.
+For any of these reasons, as well as many others, a police officer can issue a careless driving ticket.

-Careless driving is perhaps the most common Traffic Violation, after speeding, to be heard in Philadelphia courts.
-With fines, points on your driving record, and a possible suspension of your driver's license, the effects of a guilty verdict can be substantial.
+Careless driving is perhaps the next most common traffic violation, after Speeding, to be heard in Philadelphia courts.
+With fines, points on your driving record, and a possible suspension of your driver’s license, the effects of a guilty verdict can be substantial.
 You will need an experienced defense attorney to aggressively defend your rights.